-- q) procedures for dealing with the incapacitation of a crew member; - r) the location and operation of, and any safety instructions relating to, the various types of cabin exits and the flight deck escape routes; - s) the operation of cabin systems and of safety and emergency equipment by cabin crew members in normal and abnormal conditions; - t) the actions to be taken with respect to the equipment identified on the minimum equipment list and intended for use by cabin crew members; - u) the actions to be taken in the event of fumes or smoke in the cabin and to prevent fumes or smoke in the vicinity of the aeroplane from entering the cabin; - v) fire detection, fire-fighting systems and fire-fighting procedures; - w) procedures in the event of loss of cabin pressurization; - x) how to identify the need for administering supplemental oxygen, and procedures for administering the oxygen; - y) procedures for the evacuation of passengers and crew members; and - z) training that includes the performance of the following emergency procedures: - i) the use of the public address and interphone systems, - ii) the briefing of passengers, - iii) the operation and use of the emergency exits on each type of aeroplane to which the cabin crew member will be assigned, subject to the following: - A) the performance associated with the operation and use of the window emergency exit may be conducted using a window exit from another aeroplane, provided the air operator has conducted a comparative analysis to determine that the alternate window exit is compatible with respect to the type of exit, height, width, weight, force required to move the window exit control handle, and life line location,
+- q) procedures for dealing with the incapacitation of a crew member; - r) the location and operation of, and any safety instructions relating to, the various types of cabin exits and the flight deck escape routes; - s) the operation of cabin systems and of safety and emergency equipment by cabin crew members in normal and abnormal conditions; - t) the actions to be taken with respect to the equipment identified on the minimum equipment list and intended for use by cabin crew members; - u) the actions to be taken in the event of fumes or smoke in the cabin and to prevent fumes or smoke in the vicinity of the aeroplane from entering the cabin; - v) fire detection, fire-fighting systems and fire-fighting procedures; - w) procedures in the event of loss of cabin pressurization; - x) how to identify the need for administering supplemental oxygen, and procedures for administering the oxygen; - y) procedures for the evacuation of passengers and crew members; and - z) training that includes the performance of the following emergency procedures: - i) the use of the public address and interphone systems, - ii) the briefing of passengers, - iii) the operation and use of the emergency exits on each type of aeroplane to which the cabin crew member will be assigned, subject to the following: - A) the performance associated with the operation and use of the window emergency exit may be conducted using a window exit from another aeroplane, provided the air operator has conducted a comparative analysis to determine that the alternate window exit is compatible with respect to the type of exit, height, width, weight, force required to move the window exit control handle, and life line location, and

-- B) the performance associated with the operation and use of the window emergency exit is conducted during initial training and once every third annual training year, and - C) the performance associated with the operation and use of the elliptical window emergency exits of the GV and GV-SP aeroplanes meets condition 20, - iv) emergency evacuation procedures, subject to the following: - A) the performance of emergency evacuation procedures may be conducted using a representative aeroplane or cabin training device rather than on board each aeroplane type on which the crew member is to be qualified, and - B) the performance of emergency evacuation procedures with respect to the GV and GV-SP aeroplanes meets condition 20, - v) if the cabin crew member will be assigned to an aeroplane equipped with life preservers, the donning and inflation of life preservers, subject to the following: - A) the actual inflation of the life preserver is required during initial training, and - B) the inflation of the life preserver may be simulated annually in lieu of actual inflation, - vi) if the cabin crew member will be assigned to an aeroplane equipped with either first aid oxygen equipment or portable oxygen equipment, the operation and use of that equipment, - vii) if the cabin crew member will be assigned to an aeroplane equipped with life rafts, the removal of life rafts from the stowage compartment and the deployment, inflation and boarding of life rafts during initial training and once every third annual training year, and - viii)fire fighting, including the use of a fire extinguisher on an actual fire, subject to the following: - A) the use of a fire extinguisher on an actual fire is required during initial training and once every third annual training year.
+- B) the performance associated with the operation and use of the window emergency exit is conducted during initial training and once every third annual training year, - iv) emergency evacuation procedures, subject to the following: - A) the performance of emergency evacuation procedures may be conducted using a representative aeroplane or cabin training device rather than on board each aeroplane type on which the crew member is to be qualified, - v) if the cabin crew member will be assigned to an aeroplane equipped with life preservers, the donning and inflation of life preservers, subject to the following: - A) the actual inflation of the life preserver is required during initial training, and - B) the inflation of the life preserver may be simulated annually in lieu of actual inflation. - vi) if the cabin crew member will be assigned to an aeroplane equipped with either first aid oxygen equipment or portable oxygen equipment, the operation and use of that equipment, - vii) if the cabin crew member will be assigned to an aeroplane equipped with life rafts, the removal of life rafts from the stowage compartment and the deployment, inflation and boarding of life rafts during initial training and once every third annual training year, and - viii)fire fighting, including the use of a fire extinguisher on an actual fire, subject to the following: - A) the use of a fire extinguisher on an actual fire is required during initial training and once every third annual training year.